pedeli123/greyhawk/README.md

 # Fantasy Map with Interactive Geotags
-This is a <em>Leaflet</em> powered "fantasy map" with geotagged "story data" compiled from a Google Sheet
+This is a <em>Leaflet</em> powered "fantasy map" with geotagged "story data" drawn from a Google Sheet

 ## Project Purpose
-I'm a GM running a Mythras campaign in the Greyhawk setting.
-We enjoy immersive storytelling so I wanted to create an interactive "story map" to geotag our key encounters.
+I'm a GameMaster running a Mythras campaign in the world of Greyhawk.
+We enjoy immersive storytelling so I wanted to create an interactive "story map" to geotag key encounters "where" they occur on the Flanaess map.
-<br>So I created this software:<br>
+<br><br>
-It basically catalogues/places/references/showcases various story elements "where" they occur on a campaign map. (in this case, the world of Greyhawk)
+This software basically catalogues/places/references/showcases various story elements "where" they occur on a fantasy campaign map. (in our case, the Flanaess)

 ## Attribution
-This silly little project expands on the absolutely amazing work done by:
+This silly little project results from the absolutely amazing work done by:
 <ul>
 <li><a href="https://agafonkin.com/">Vladimir Agafonkin</a> [<a href="https://leafletjs.com/">leaflet</a>]</li>
 <li><a href="http://www.zoomify.com/">Zoomify</a></li>